code4romania/covid-19-jurnal-medical/.github/CONTRIBUTING.md

-# Stăm acasă - Contributing guide
+# Jurnal Medical - Contributing guide

 :two_hearts: First off all, thank you for your interest in the project and for taking the time to contribute!